-Meaningful, musical programs for kids and grown ups may come in the form of a sing-a-long concert, family prayer service, holiday celebration, or story-in-song presentation.
+Meaningful, musical programs for kids and grown ups can come in many forms.

-Miss Emily’ will facilitate a Jewish, joyful experience that is engaging and educational for children and families in your community that aims to:
+No matter the time or topic of your musical, meaningful program, Miss Emily will facilitate a Jewish, joyful experience that is engaging and educational for children and families in your community that aims to:

 - Invite and inspire participants to experience and explore Jewish values, traditions, stories and songs.

 - Support and celebrate the cognitive, spiritual, emotional and physical development of participants.

 - Demonstrate to families that Judaism (and, more specifically, your community) is a place to grow and learn as children, parents, and learners.